14 days to withdraw

 For services which have begun with your agreement before the expiry of the right of withdrawal, if you still wish to change your mind, you must pay the seller an amount corresponding to the service provided until you decide to withdraw.
 This amount shall be proportionate to the total price of the service.
 If the total price is excessive, the amount shall be calculated on the basis of the market value of what has been provided.

-Good to know: if the trader has not obtained your prior consent to the execution of the contract before the end of the withdrawal period as well as the proof of you giving up right of withdrawal, no money shall be due.
+Good to know: if the trader has not obtained your prior consent to the execution of the contract before the end of the withdrawal period as well as the proof of you giving up your right of withdrawal, no money shall be due.

 If you purchase goods, you have the right to examine them under conditions comparable to those in a store.
 So you do not have the right, for example, to wear a dress one evening or to watch the World Cup on a new video projector and send it back the next day.
+On the other hand, the seller cannot oppose you a depreciation of the item if you have only tried it to make sure of its size, its good working, etc.

 Who can help me in case of a complaint against a European seller?